Expert guidance on resolving boundary disputes in South Wales

 If direct negotiation proves challenging, consider engaging in mediation or alternative dispute resolution (ADR) with the help of a neutral third party.

-Consult a solicitor specialising in property law for guidance throughout the process.
+Consult a solicitor specialising in property law for guidance throughout the process of how to resolve a boundary dispute.
 Engage a qualified boundary surveyor to conduct a thorough survey of the disputed area to provide objective evidence.

 Contact the HM Land Registry for guidance and explore the possibility of registering a determined boundary.